SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-discover-ways-to-foster-an-ai-ready-culture-in-your-business.md

 ---
 title: "Discover ways to foster an AI-ready culture in your business"
-excerpt: "In this learning path, you will hear from top Microsoft executives about a framework to drive the key changes that are necessary to become an AI -ready organization.
-You will be able to identify the successful implementations of AI and articulate relevant scenarios.
-You will be able to discuss a line of business specific and relevant uses cases in finance, marketing, sales, and customer service.
-And finally, you will be able to identify  AI solutions to implement in your organization based upon its maturity."
+excerpt: "Learn AI solutions to implement based upon organization maturity and a framework to drive the key changes that are necessary to become an AI-ready organization."
 type: collection
 price: Free
 length: PT3H22M